apike/allenpike.com/_posts/2025-03-31-nutri-score-calculator.md

 In 2020 I had the same question about cereal, and [did a deep dive](https://allenpike.com/2020/unified-theory-of-cereal).
 The time has come to do the same for snacks!

 So I recently set out to devise a formula.
-I wanted to take into account the relative benefit and harm of foods’ nutrients, giving how filling each choice may be.
+I wanted to take into account the relative benefit and harm of foods’ nutrients, given how filling each choice may be.
 I set out to update myself on the latest nutrition evidence, and use that knowledge to create and refine an algorithm that would give me… wait.
 Wait a minute.

 *Has this been done before?*